All Glow services are accessible through the web browser on any device, including mobile devices such as smartphones and

 If you are having difficulties with any of the Glow services, guidance is available on how to report the problem to your local authority helpdesk.

-A Data Privacy Impact Assessment (DPIA) was carried out by Education Scotland in consultation with stakeholders.
-A DPIA commits to making a publically available version and this will be done at the appropriate time.
+A Data Privacy Impact Assessment (DPIA) was carried out by Education Scotland in consultation with stakeholders and this is reviewed regularly.
+The up to date version is available below.

 User generated content is digitally produced content, in a range of file formats, which has been created by teachers or learners to support the curriculum.
 Such content can be shared by users using a range of tools and applications within the Glow platform: email, newsfeeds, OneDrive and SharePoint sites.